 Video footage isn’t just useful within schools – it can be shared widely (as long as the right protocols are followed and permissions obtained).
 This might mean sharing footage with initial teacher training mentors in universities or teaching schools; with experts in areas such as SEN or behaviour within a trust; or with specialist coaches such as Dr Warren.

-Finally, if you’d like to explore the potential of 360-degree video observation for enhanced and personal CPD, our unique Lessonvu solution might be just right for you.
+Finally, if you’d like to explore the potential of 360-degree video lesson observation for enhanced and personal CPD, our unique Lessonvu solution might be just right for you.
 Please get in touch with our team and ask for a demo.